Transportation & Natural Resources Technologies

 Combining the Diesel and Heavy Equipment majors makes me more versatile in my career field, expands possible job opportunities, and prepares me to work on any piece of equipment that comes into the shop.

-Kevin Brookhart, Diesel Technology, Heavy Construction Equipment Technology: Technician Emphasis, and Technology Management
+Kevin Brookhart, Diesel Technology, Heavy Construction Equipment Technology: Technician Emphasis, and Applied Management

 In a competitive job market, it is all about marketability.
 The dual degree option gives you experience on both sides of the heavy equipment machinery field and gives you an extra edge to set you apart and above the other candidates.